wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.10 =
+* only save post meta for ssl when the value is true
+* fixed missing admin user settings if only one part had been changed
+* SSL Redirection working properly on front end.
+No more redirect errors
+* hide backend will warn of the new url when saving
+* hide backend will now email the notification email(s) when the login area has been moved
+* Added BackupBuddy coupon
+* Added ability to manually purge log table

 = 4.0.8 =
 * Removed error message that could happen on user creation with strong passwords enabled